Jiaha0-Zhang/TheatreCMS_Project/README.md

 ## Front End Stories

 #### Create and Style About Page
-   Create a new view of About page, And match the style to the theme of the theater.
+<br><br>Create a new view of About page, And match the style to the theme of the theater.
 * [Create and Style About Page code snippet](https://github.com/Jiaha0-Zhang/TheatreCMS_Project/blob/main/Stories/About_cshtml.png)
 * [Create and Style About Page webpage screenshot](https://github.com/Jiaha0-Zhang/TheatreCMS_Project/blob/main/Stories/AboutPage.png)